-- Application of biocatalysis in the preparation of enatiomerically pure pharmaceuticals has been successful by approaches such as microbial screening, enzyme screening and substrate-structure screening.
+- Application of biocatalysis in the preparation of enantiomerically pure pharmaceuticals has been successful by approaches such as microbial screening, enzyme screening and substrate-structure screening.

-- The CSIR Task Force Programmes undertaken by RRL, Thiruvananthapuram, include the production of value added organic chemicals from biomass and agro-industrial wastes like producing PLA (polylactic acid) from biomass, GLA (Gamma linolenic acid) from agro products, organic chemicals from industrial wastes and enzymatic extraction of rice bran oil.
-Other Task Force Programmes were on development of liquid fuels and ethanol production from biomass, exploration and exploitation of microbial wealth of India for novel compounds and biotransformation processes, besides collection of soil samples from different habitats in the western ghats regions of Kerala and screening the microorganisms producing beta-lactamase and amino peptidases.
+- The CSIR Task Force Programmes undertaken by RRL, Thiruvananthapuram, include the production of value-added organic chemicals from biomass and agro-industrial wastes like producing PLA (polylactic acid) from biomass, GLA (Gamma-linolenic acid) from agro products, organic chemicals from industrial wastes and enzymatic extraction of rice bran oil.
+Other Task Force Programmes were on the development of liquid fuels and ethanol production from biomass, exploration and exploitation of microbial wealth of India for novel compounds and biotransformation processes, besides the collection of soil samples from different habitats in the western ghats regions of Kerala and screening the microorganisms producing beta-lactamase and aminopeptidases.

 Improvement in Productivity and Quality of Hill Area Tea

 IHBT has made a valuable contribution to an improvement in productivity and quality of tea plantations in hilly areas.
 Results have been encouraging, abandoned tea plantations were revived; their productivity was improved bringing renewed prosperity and employment to the hilly areas.
 Some of the significant achievements in this direction include: